Latin-Developers/soa_api/README.md

 ## Overview

-Ü-Feeling is a web app application that will pull data from YouTube's API, and generate sentiment analysis based on the comments in this platform.
+Ü-Feeling is a web app that will pull data from YouTube's API, and generate sentiment analysis based on the comments in this platform.

 # Short-term usability goals

-* Analyze the sentiment of the viewers of YouTube
+* Analyze the sentiment of the YouTube viewers
 * Pull data from Youtube API, and take advantage of it
 * Display daily information about the comments on the videos

+# Long-term usability goals

+* Create a flexible tool where you can create your own metrics inside the web app, and upload your own inputs.

+# Database tables

+## Entities

+In this case we are planning to have 5 entities:

+* Video_Categories
+* Videos
+* Videos_Log
+* Comments_Log
+* Channel